Murder of John Monckton: Biography

 Educated at Downside and Lincoln College, Oxford, he rose to the position of Managing Director of Bonds at Legal & General Group PLC, a large British insurance firm.
 He was a Roman Catholic, and a distant cousin of Viscount Monckton of Brenchley.
 He joined the Sovereign Military Order of Malta in 1977.

 He was murdered and his wife severely assaulted at their home in Upper Cheyne Row in the Royal Borough of Kensington and Chelsea, nominally a low-crime area.
 His nine-year-old daughter called the police, but the killers fled the scene.
 A suspect, Damien Hanson, was arrested the following day.

 Murder

 Hanson was eventually convicted of Monckton's murder and sentenced to serve three life sentences for killing Monckton, and the attempted murder of Monckton's wife Homeyra, in November 2004.
 His accomplice, Elliot White, is serving 18 years for manslaughter, wounding with intent and robbery.

-The trial judge recommended that Hanson should serve a minimum of 36 years before being considered for parole.
-This is one of the lengthiest minimum terms ever handed out in British legal history, and is expected to keep Hanson behind bars until at least 2041 and the age of 61.
+The trial judge recommended that Hanson should serve a minimum of 36 years in jail before being considered for parole.
+This is one of the lengthiest minimum terms ever handed out in British legal history.